vhscom/after-dark/README.md

   max-width: 80%;
 }
 figure a {
-  border-bottom: none !important;
+  border-bottom: none;
 }
 figure a:hover {
-  background-color: inherit !important;
+  background-color: inherit;
 }
 ```

+The above will center figures on the page, constrain their width to 80% of the available layout space and remove any link underlines.

-**Note:** After Dark ships with some example customizations.
-If you would like to keep these, copy the styles from the theme's version of `custom.css` into your site-level `custom.css` file after creating it.
+**Heads up:** After Dark ships with some example color customizations in [its own `custom.css`](assets/css/custom.css) file.
+If you wish to keep these in your site, copy the styles within into your site-level `custom.css` file after creating it.

+With `hugo serve` running, changes to your site `custom.css` will trigger an automatic rebuild and a live reload in any open browsers with JavaScript support.

-Custom styles will be automatically be concatenated into a `style` element in the document `head` along with theme and vendor styles.
-See the [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/) section of the [Hugo Pipes](https://gohugo.io/hugo-pipes/) documentation for a better understanding of how this works.
+**How does this work?** Custom styles are concatenated into a `style` element in the document `head` along with theme and vendor styles.
+[Specificity](https://devdocs.io/css/specificity) in this file trumps what is output at the theme or vendor levels, so no `!important` hacks are strictly necessary to override anything.
+See the [Asset Bundling](https://gohugo.io/hugo-pipes/bundling/) Hugo docs for a better understanding of file concatenation using [Hugo Pipes](https://gohugo.io/hugo-pipes/).

+Finally, if you wish to disable all theme styles, simply disable the [Display Variant](#display-variants) after creating your `custom.css`.

-#### Favicon
+#### SVG Favicon

-After Dark ships with a lightweight SVG favicon embedded into every page.
-To customize or replace it create a file named `favicon.html` under `layouts/partials/head` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it.
+After Dark ships with a featherweight SVG favicon embedded into every page.
+To customize or replace it create a file named `favicon.html` under `layouts/partials/head` within your site and place an [`icon` link](http://devdocs.io/html/link_types#icon) within it as illustrated in the included [`favicon.html` partial](layouts/partials/head/favicon.html).

-**Why SVG?** Though they don't have perfect [browser support](http://caniuse.com/#feat=link-icon-svg) yet, SVG favicons are smaller in size and more flexible.
-SVG favicons can be styled with CSS or even animated with JavaScript.
+**Why SVG?** Though they don't enjoy broad support [yet](http://caniuse.com/#feat=link-icon-svg) they should.
+SVG favicons are so lightweight they can be embedded in every page.
+And unlike traditional graphics, SVGs can be styled with CSS and even animated with JavaScript.

+#### 404 Page

+Linkrot can be embarrassing.
+If you forget to set your [page aliases](https://gohugo.io/content-management/urls/#aliases) when moving content aournd, or simply fat-finger a <kbd>CTRL+V</kbd> when sharing a link, don't send your users packing.
+After Dark includes a 404 page.
+Use it to encourage users to stick around when resources can't be located by redirecting users to `domain.example/404.html` where `domain.example` is your `baseURL` or `localhost:1313` if running locally with `hugo serve`.

+To customize the provided 404 page create a `404.html` in your site `layouts` directory and let [Hugo's Lookup Order](https://gohugo.io/templates/lookup-order/) do the rest.

 ## License